 If you are just visiting on holiday, the E111 form, which can be obtained via the post office or online, allows UK nationals to receive health care free-of-charge.
 We do recommend however taking out additional travel and medical insurance to cover you in case of serious injury or also in the case of having to see a GP.
 GP's in Croatia work via a private system and therefore will often ask for payment prior to receiving treatment.
 Medical insurance will cover you this outlay on your return to the UK.

-If you are thinking of spending time abroad in Croatia, or indeed any foreign country, we highly recommend researching health risks prior to departure.
+If you are thinking of spending time abroad, we highly recommend researching health risks prior to departure.

 1) Find out where your nearest hospital or doctor will be.